Complete Game Logic with Sabotage: Introduction

-Sabotage games have been considered to model algorithms under adversarial conditions and in learning \cite{DBLP:conf/birthday/Benthem05, DBLP:conf/mallow/GierasimczukKV09}.
-Previous work on using modal logic for the sabotage game using Sabotage Modal Logic (SML) \cite{DBLP:conf/birthday/Benthem05,DBLP:journals/logcom/AucherBG18} differs from \glrulesname.
-Unlike in \glrulesshortname, where obstruction is modelled as changing the meaning of the game described syntactically, in SML sabotage is described as changing the structure of interpretation.
+\paragraph{Related Work} Sabotage games have been considered to model algorithms under adversarial conditions and in learning \cite{DBLP:conf/birthday/Benthem05, DBLP:conf/mallow/GierasimczukKV09}.
+Previous work using modal logic in Sabotage Modal Logic (SML) \cite{DBLP:conf/birthday/Benthem05,DBLP:journals/logcom/AucherBG18} differs from \glsname.
+Unlike in \glsshortname, where sabotage is modelled as changing the meaning of the game described syntactically, SML describes sabotage as changing the structure of interpretation.
 The sabotage \(\mu\)-calculus was investigated for modelling infinite sabotage games~ \cite{DBLP:conf/fossacs/Rohde06}.
-In contrast to \glrulesshortname of the model changing nature satisfiability problem for SML is undecidable and lacks the finite model property \cite{DBLP:conf/fsttcs/LodingR03}.
+In contrast to \glsshortname, satisfiability for SML is undecidable and lacks the finite model property \cite{DBLP:conf/fsttcs/LodingR03}.